-The Alumni Association, a 501(c)(3) non-profit organization, supports scholarships and several programs at MCC, including the Craft Fair, Car Show, Homecoming Dinner and Job Fair.
-The Board of Directors, which coordinates the activities of the Association, are elected at the annual General Meeting and Reception.
+The Manchester Community College Alumni Association is committed to supporting the initiatives of the college and meeting the changing needs of its diverse alumni.
+The Alumni Association, a 501 (c)(3) non-profit organization, supports scholarships and alumni networking events.
+The Executive Council of the Alumni Association coordinates the activities of the Association.
 The newsletter, Alumni News, is published twice a year.
-Anyone who has graduated from MCC or has taken a class at MCC is eligible for membership.
+All persons who have graduated from Manchester Community College are members of the Alumni Association.
 Visit the Alumni Association on the web at www.mcc.commnet.edu/alumni.